owaism/dynatrace-service-broker/README.md

 # Dynatrace Service Broker
 [![Build Status](https://travis-ci.org/nebhale/new-relic-service-broker.svg?branch=master)](https://travis-ci.org/nebhale/new-relic-service-broker)

-This project is a self-hostable application that provides a service broker that proxies New Relic credentials to applications.
-This is typically useful for on-premise deployments of Cloud Foundry that wish to easily bind to an off-premise New Relic deployment.
+This project is a self-hostable application that provides a service broker that proxies DynaTrace credentials to applications.
+This is typically useful for on-premise deployments of Cloud Foundry that wish to easily bind to an off-premise DynaTrace deployment.
 In order to facilitate self-hosting, the application is designed to work in [Cloud Foundry][p].

 ## Requirements